nebulosa2007/PKGBUILDs/README.md

 ### Other packaging guidelines & tips

-* for packages `-bin` you can use additional sumhash check (if contributor of software provide it) in `prepare` function:
+* for packages `-bin` you can use additional hashsum check (if contributor of software provide it) in `prepare` function:

 ```
 prepare(){